Leaving all to Follow Jesus

 No one knows with any certainty what the population of ancient Israel was at the time of the Assyrian invasion.
 The capital of Samaria was lost in this invasion to the Assyrians.
 It was the head of the "Ten," the northern kingdom of ancient Israel.
 Likely this factor of 10 is what Jesus is using to reduce the amount of growth yet to come when he pronounces the blessings of a 100 fold increase.
 Jesus is taking Moses’ 1000 fold increase and factoring in the 10 fold growth that has already happened.

-Curiously, a geographic view of this promise expands the lands of ancient Israel from the land between the Mediterranian and the Euphrates River by 100 times.
-Ancient Israel only controlled about 1 percent of the lands the Lord had in store for these people.
+Curiously, a geographic view of this promise expands the lands of ancient Israel from the land between the Mediterranean and the Euphrates River by 100 times.
+Ancient Israel only controlled about 1 percent of the lands God had in store for these people.
 No wonder they would expand to cover essentially the entire world.

 Jesus makes the point that with this expansion would come persecution - Persecution for the cause of following Jesus.
 Throughout much of history, especially history within the Christianized parts of the world, wars have been fought on religious grounds.

 Today the battle lines are drawn along similar lines.
 The western world, still nominally Christian, is at war with Islam.
 In many parts of the Islamic world Christian communities face daily persecution.
 Rarely a week goes by without some report of Christian communities being pillaged or burned or massacred because of the cause of Christ.
-But, thoughout all the troubles, those who follow Jesus continue to advance into new places around the globe.
-This advance was promised to the father of all who follow the Lord.
+But, throughout all the troubles, those who follow Jesus continue to advance into new places around the globe.
+This advance was promised to the father of all who follow God.
 Abraham was told that all nations would be his.
-All nations will eventually acknowledge Jesus as Lord.
+All nations will eventually acknowledge Jesus as God.